 6 | Neretva River

-The Neretva River runs through Croatia and Bosnia and the clear, turquoise waters pass through Mostar and under its Stari Most Bridge dividing the beautiful Old Town.
+The Neretva River runs through Croatia and Bosnia and Herzegovina and the clear, turquoise waters pass through Mostar and under its Stari Most Bridge dividing the beautiful Old Town.
 We loved watching the comings and goings around the river and admiring its turquoise green waters.

 7 | Watch the bridge drivers

 If you spend some time around the Stari Most you’re sure to see some of Mostar’s famous bridge divers, who leap gracefully from its dizzy heights, in action.
 Divers have been jumping from the bridge for over 450 years and, nowadays, a group of local divers take turns to please the crowd with their leaps having collected a sufficient donation from the bystanders.
-Watch in awe at the three second freefall before the divers reach the cool waters of the Neretva River below.
+Watch in awe at the three-second freefall before the divers reach the cool waters of the Neretva River below.
 This was one of our favourite things to do in Mostar!

 Mostar sightseeing tip: if you want to dive from the Stari Most then head to the local diving club where members will train you up for the giant leap!